San Rafael, Bulacan: Tourism

 The 8 Waves Waterpark & Hotel is the prime resort of the Town, and is one of the biggest in the Philippines.
 The Big Rock Farm Resort is another notable resort of the Town which is located in Barangay Coral na Bato.
-The first specialty store of the popular Bulacan's Prime - The Home of Garlic Longaniza can also be found in San.
-Rafael who is well known for its Garlic and Sweet Longaniza.
+Bulacan's Prime - Home of Garlic Longaniza located in Diliman 1 San.
+Rafael who is well known for Authentic Bulakenyo Garlic “Bawang”and Sweet Hamonado Longaniza.
 The Malangaan Cave and Spring, located in Barangay Tukod is a large cave untouched by quarry operations in San Rafael, Bulacan and according to the locals of the barangay, it was once a hiding place of guerillas during World War II.